TonySac/Ender3NG-Build/index.md

 layout: default
 nav_order: 1
 posted: 2024-03-16
-updated: 2024-04-06
+updated: 2024-04-22
 ---

 # The Maker Medic's Ender 3 NG

 ---

 This documentation logs my Ender 3 NG build.
-It serves as a log of my process and in parts an unofficial guide.
+It serves as a log of my process and in some parts an unofficial guide.
 I did not build this E3NG exactly to spec.
 It will likely become a project printer that I continue to tinker with.
 I plan to continue to update these pages as things change and progress.
-I started the build process in March 2024 when the project was still in beta release.
+I started the project in March 2024 during a in beta release.

 I've attempted to call out things I found along the build journey using the following highlights:

 {: .note}
-:pencil: Notes
+:pencil2: General Notes

 {: .tip}
 :bulb: Tips/Tricks